Enable stitching

 Select Enable identity stitching.

-If you enable stitching for an existing event dataset, the Change Person ID dialog displays the implications of a change of the person ID due to the use of stitching.
+If you enable or disable stitching for a saved event dataset in the connection, the Change Person ID dialog displays the implications of a change of the person ID.
 Select Continue to continue.

 The Enable identity stitching dialog summarizes the consequences of stitching identities.
 Select Continue to continue.